 Journal Statement/Publication Ethics/Malpractice Statement

-The EDUCATUM Journal of Science, Mathematics and Technology (EJSMT)'s publication ethics statement used references from the Code of Conduct and Best Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2011) where the submission of a paper implies that:
+The SAECJ's publication ethics statement used references from the Code of Conduct and Best Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2011) and position statements for editors and authors that were developed at the 2nd World Conference on Research Integrity in Singapore in 2010 (Wager & Kleinert, 2011; Kleinert & Wager, 2011) where the submission of a paper implies that:

 -The work described has not been published elsewhere except in the form of an abstract/as part of a published lecture/academic thesis.